A Guide to Identifying an Authentic, Screen-worn Costume

 This second costume pictured below was photographed by Martin Lakin in July 2012 and has since been returned to the Prop Store of London.
 It appears to be the very same costume that Christopher Reeve is shown wearing in this one-of-a-kind continuity Polaroid taken on the Lex Luthor set at Pinewood Studios, England, in September 1977 and in various promotional photos for Superman-The Movie.

 Article and London Film Museum/Movieum photos are © Copyright 2013 by Martin Lakin, and are not to be reproduced or excerpted without prior written permission.
 All Rights Reserved.
-Additional photos are © Copyright 2013 by Jim Bowers and Chris King.
+Additional photos are © Copyright 2013 by Jim Bowers, Chris King and Prop Store of London.
 Every effort has been made by the author, photographers and CapedWonder™.com to make the above information as accurate and organized as possible.
 CapedWonder™.com is not an official authentication resource and makes no claims beyond “guideline” for the article and photos in this section of the webpage.

 Julien’s Auctions Gallery